AlexOn91/excel-catalog-validator/README.md

 - **Performance**: tested with catalogs up to **65,000+ rows**.
 - **Packaged executable**: built with **PyInstaller** (Windows `.exe`).
 ---
+## Disclaimer
+This project is for **demonstration and learning purposes only**.
+It does not include any proprietary code or client data from my employers.

 ## 📂 Project Structure